Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity

-It is also convenient to introduce the self-dual and anti-self-dual Weyl tensor:
+It is also convenient to introduce the self-dual and anti-self-dual part of the Weyl tensor:

-Without any further assumptions this is as far as we can get: we need both $G=0$ and $\Gt=0$ to state Einstein equations.
-However, in the special case of the Levi-Cevita connection, ie if one assumes that the connection is torsion free, we get a simpler picture. $\nabla^2\from \gL^2 \to \gL^2$ is then the usual Riemann curvature tensor and has some further symmetries.
-Namely, it is then symmetric, ie $\Gt = G^t$, $W^+ = \left(W^+\right)^t$, $W^- = \left(W^-\right)^t$, and what is more, $tr F = tr \Ft$.
-Using coordinates, one can indeed immediately see that this is equivalent to the usual first Bianchi identity, this is done in Appendix \ref{Section Appdx: Decomposition of the Curvature}.
+Without any further assumptions this is as far as we can get.
+However, in the special case of the Levi-Civita connection, i.e if one assumes that the connection is torsion-free, we get a simpler picture: $\nabla^2\from \gO^2 \to \gO^2$ is then the usual Riemann curvature tensor and has some further symmetries.
+The torsion-free condition indeed implies that $\N^2$ has to be symmetric, i.e What is more, for the torsion-free connection $tr F = tr \Ft$.
+Using coordinates, one can indeed immediately see that this last identity is equivalent to the first Bianchi identity.
+See Appendix \ref{section: Appdx Decomposition of the Curvature} for more details.

-We then get the celebrated decomposition of the Riemann tensor into irreducible components:
+From these considerations, we obtain the celebrated decomposition of the Riemann tensor into irreducible components: